simoschip2000/TextToSoundfileAndCCode/README.md

 # TextToSoundfileAndCCode
-Converts text to a "SOMENUMBER.wav".
+Converts text to "SOMENUMBER.wav".
 C code is generated to easily identify the right soundfiles.

 # Prerequisites
 Install the pyttsx3 Library: